-Charge a Flat Rate for products, based on Quantity, Class, Destination, and Cost
+WooCommerce Flat Rate Shipping based on Quantity, Shipping Class, Destination, and Cost

 Another option to consider, while deciding on your shipping strategy, is to offer a Flat Rate for every package.
 Flat rate shipping works best for businesses that sell products that are fairly small and not too heavy or products that are similar.
 This eCommerce shipping strategy is as popular as Free Shipping, as it keeps things simple for customers and it’s easier to set up on the website.